wandb/wandbot/README.md

 DISCORD_BOT_TOKEN
 ```

-Then build the app to install all dependencies in a virtual env.
+Then build the app to install all dependencies in a virtual env, note this is heavily tailored for Replit.

 ```
 bash build.sh